 - Make More Money from Advertising

-This means that if someone sees an ad on another site using your RSS feed and clicks through to it from there, then they’ll count towards revenue share while they’re browsing around at what they found interesting enough about what they saw before going over there in first place.
+This means that if someone sees an ad on another site using your RSS feed and clicks through to it from there, then they’ll count towards revenue share while they’re browsing around at what they found interesting enough about what they saw before going over there in the first place.

 - Increase social media exposure

-Many RSS readers allow users to share posts via email or social media sites such as Facebook, Twitter and LinkedIn.
+Many RSS readers allow users to share posts via email or social media sites such as Facebook, Twitter, and LinkedIn.
 This helps spread the word about your blog or website and brings in new visitors.